voxpupuli/puppet-nfs/README.md

 ##### `nfs_v4`
   Boolean.
 If set to <tt>true</tt>, this module will use nfs version 4 for exporting and mounting nfs resources.
+It defaults to <tt>true</tt>.

 ##### `nfs_v4_client`
   Boolean.
 If set to <tt>true</tt>, this module will use nfs version 4 for mounting nfs resources.
 If set to <tt>false</tt> it will use nfs version 3 to mount nfs resources.
-It defaults to the setting of `nfs_v4`
+It defaults to <tt>true</tt>.

 ##### `exports_file`
   String.
 It defines the location of the file with the nfs export resources used